Donate

 • Work with local authorities to support them to join up housing, health and social care

-3. Change policy and practice so that if someone with a learning disability is admitted to an inpatient unit, they do not lose their existing housing
+3. Ensure that if someone with a learning disability is admitted to an inpatient unit, they do not lose their existing housing

 One of the issues that people with a learning disability face is that, if they are detained in an inpatient unit under the Mental Health Act, they can lose access to benefits.
 One of these is Housing Benefit, which stops after 52 weeks in hospital (the current average length of stay in an inpatient unit for people with a learning disability and autistic people is over 5 years).
 Because of this, if you have a learning disability and are admitted to an inpatient unit, you can lose your home.